jmehul99/Python-1/README.md

 # Python
-This repository contains python scripts for beginners
+This repository contains python scripts for beginners.
+Common Python programs for beginners.